-I know I’m incredibly biased, but I love the preschool and kindergarten portfolios my students make.
+I know I’m incredibly biased, but I love the preschool portfolios my students make.
 It’s a tradition I’ve kept to since the beginning of my teaching career, when I was working with kindergarten students.

 Teaching 2 and 3 Year Olds has a darling preschool memory book, as well!
 I love how she incorporates items from throughout the school year, too.
-Be sure to check out how she includes the parents in her memory book – such a great idea!
+Be sure to check out how she includes the parents in her memory book – such a great idea.

 I’ve been involved in creating the slideshow for many years, which means I’m always collecting song ideas.
-I put together 20 of my favorites, and I loved all of the feedback I got from other teachers!
+I put together 20 of my favorite end of the year songs, and I loved all of the feedback I got from other teachers!

 If you’re unsure how to create your own end of the year slideshow, Pre-K Pages has a tutorial just for you!
 In years past, I’ve sometimes created gift DVDs of the kids’ year this way.